Jenwein/VoicePilot/docs/谷歌API示例/function-calling.md

     if part.thought_signature:
       print(base64.b64encode(part.thought_signature).decode("utf-8"))

-### JavaScript

-    // After receiving a response from a model with thinking enabled
-    // const response = await ai.models.generateContent(...)

-    // The signature is attached to the response part containing the function call const part = response.candidates[0].content.parts[0];
-    if (part.thoughtSignature) {
-      console.log(part.thoughtSignature);
-    }

 Learn more about limitations and usage of thought signatures, and about thinking models in general, on the [Thinking](https://ai.google.dev/gemini-api/docs/thinking#signatures) page.